kubrickfr/avsc-wiki/API.md

 ### `protocol.getMessages()`

 Retrieve all the messages defined in the protocol.
-Each message is an object with the following methods:

 ### `protocol.getName()`